-Math Lab 588.5276
+Math Lab / 588.5276

 The Math Lab provides a comfortable area for individual and small-group study and also provides individual help for math students on a drop-in basis.
 It is conveniently located near the math classrooms and instructors' offices.
 In addition to study tables, the Math Lab has two computer stations for class related activities.
-Math resource books and math videos are available for checkout.
+Math resource books and graphing calculators are available for use in the math lab.

-Middle College
+Middle College / 532.5511

 Middle College, a partnership between Columbia College and Sonora High School, offers juniors and seniors in high school the opportunity to begin their college carreers before graduation.
 Students are able to work toward an Associate's Degree, explore possible careers, or gain advanced technical training.
 Students from all area high schools who have demonstrated their ability to succeed academically are encouraged to apply.
 If accepted, the students will take English and Social Science classes through Sonora High on the Columbia College campus.
 They will fulfill the rest of their requirements and electives with college courses.
 Call Pam Christ at 532.5511, Ext.
-124 or access further information and an application on Sonora High's web page:
+124 or access further information and an application on Sonora High's web page: www.sonorahs.k12.ca.us

-Www.sonorahs.k12.ca.us

-Outreach 588.5111
+Outreach / 588.5111